bytefish/DGraphSample/README.md

 ### Dgraph Alpha ###

-A Dgraph Alpha host is started running ``dgraph.exe``.
+A Dgraph Alpha host is started running ``dgraph alpha``.

 Again I want the WAL Directory and Postings directory on a SSD, so I am using the ``--wal`` and ``--postings`` switch to specify both directories:

 ```batch
 dgraph.exe alpha --lru_mb 4096 --wal <DGRAPH_WAL_DIRECTORY> --postings <DGRAPH_POSTINGS_DIRECTORY> --zero localhost:5080